jerryhgladinet/docs/deploy/source/index.rst

 .. note::

     The CentreStack server installer is capable of installing SQL Express or MySQL.
-If you only need an all-in-one deployment for a single server deployment, the installer can install database automatically.
+If you only need an all-in-one deployment for a single server deployment, the installer can install the database automatically.

 .Net Framework 4
 ^^^^^^^^^^^^^^^^^

-CentreStack Server is built with .Net Framework 4, with ASP.NET and WCF.
+The CentreStack Server is built with .Net Framework 4, with ASP.NET and WCF.

 We recommend .Net Framework 4.5 and above as it works better with remote clients that have Internet Explorer 10 or 11.